OguzPastirmaci/misc/ubuntu-rdma-oci.md

 1 - Deploy provisioning node, Kubernetes management and worker nodes

 Deploy the necessary nodes prior to following the steps in this guide.
-This guide is based on a single management node and 2 GPU worker nodes in a cluster network.
+This guide is based on a single Kubernetes management node and 2 Kubernetes GPU worker nodes in a cluster network.

 You can add/remove nodes after you create the cluster.
 As a minimum, you will need: